tiangolo/full-stack/README.md

 * `docker_image_celeryworker`: Docker image for the celery worker.
 By default, based on your Docker image prefix.
 * `docker_image_frontend`: Docker image for the front end.
 By default, based on your Docker image prefix.

+## How to deploy

+This stack can be adjusted and used with several deployment options that are compatible with Docker Compose, but it is designed to be used in a cluster controlled with pure Docker in Swarm Mode with a Traefik main load balancer proxy.

+Read the [**Guide to deploy a Docker Swarm Mode Cluster**](docker-swarm-cluster-deploy.md) in this repository.

 ## License

 This project is licensed under the terms of the MIT license.